jallanxjallan/onemanairforce/adaptation/scenes/madras_curry.md

 date: 15 July 1947
 name: Madras Curry
 status: draft
-synopsis: '''The boys are penniless as they wait to sell the quinine, so Freeberg buys them a bowl of curry each day, insisting that they are his responsibility until he can return them to Java.'''
 title: Madras Curry

 ---
 Muharto, Boedi and Pang are penniless as they wait to sell the quinine.
 Bob buys his "Javanese boys" a single meal each day at the cheapest eatery in Manila: The Madras Curry Restaurant.